 Contributions to this website are primarily made by a core group that works in reflection, analysis and advocacy with the MSF Operational Centre Brussels.
 This group – profiled below – also makes up the informal editorial committee that receives guest contributions.

-In this role, Jonathan has worked extensively on providing strategic support to MSF operations in Afghanistan, Lebanon, Syria, Ukraine and South Sudan, among other conflict contexts.
-Jonathan leads a team that conducts research and provides strategic operational support on the thematics of negotiated access, the challenges facing the aid system and refugees/migrants.
+In this role, and in his prior role as Head of Humanitarian Analysis, Jonathan has worked extensively on providing strategic support to MSF operations in Iraq, Afghanistan, Lebanon, Syria, Ukraine and South Sudan, among other conflict contexts.

 He previously established and headed the organisation’s Programmes Unit in his home town of Johannesburg, South Africa.
 Following this he was involved as an Emergency Coordinator in MSF’s medical humanitarian responses in Libya, Bahrain and Syria.